Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Abstract

 \section{Abstract}

 {\sc Abstract:} In the setting of the non-archimedean SYZ mirror construction in \cite{Yuan_I_FamilyFloer}, we prove the folklore conjecture that the critical values of the mirror superpotential are the eigenvalues of the quantum multiplication by the first Chern class.
 Our result relies on a weak unobstructed assumption, but it is usually ensured in practice by Solomon's results \cite{Solomon_Involutions} on anti-symmetric Lagrangians.
-Finally, we also present some explicit examples based on the very recent progress \cite{Yuan_local_SYZ}.
+Lastly, we note that some explicit examples are presented in the recent work \cite{Yuan_local_SYZ}.